The France World Cup 2022 squad has been playing at full tilt so far, even without stars names like Paul Pogba, N'Golo Kante and Karim Benzema.

 France yellow cards

-Here are France's World Cup yellow cards so far:
+Here are France's World Cup 2022 yellow cards heading into the semi-final:

 Who is France's manager for the 2022 World Cup?